Ask the Expat

 |

-More than any other continent, Asia is currently the ultimate exotic destination for many Westerners.
+More than any other continent, the vast continent that is Asia has, for the past few decades, been the ultimate exotic destination for many Westerners.
 It is synonymous with spicy food, colorful costumes, bustling markets, crowded streets, and ancient temples.
 Asia is associated with Eastern mysticism, religions, mythologies, philosophies, and art forms that have entered various forms into Western popular culture.
 The influence of Asian art on 19th-century Impressionist painters, such as Gauguin and Van Gogh, is just one illustration, as is the popularity of martial arts, yoga, a wide variety of rituals and traditions, and popular music dating back to the 1960s.
 Being part of what seems like an exotic world while living in Asia is like a dream for many expatriates.
 However, once the idealized mystique of the new destination fades, foreigners discover that the daily reality of living in Asia is not just about the exotic aesthetic but also the unfamiliar, complicated, earthy, and sometimes downright irritating.
-We provide tips here to make a successful transition to the country of your choosing and advice on how to research remotely and in person from the many options.
+We provide tips here to make a successful transition to your chosen country and advice on how to research remotely and in person from the many options.

 Tip #1: Know Before You Go